manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 > ### We did not advocate for the usage of one model over the other in this discourse since usage requirements and/or needs could vary with different enterprise settings or requirements.
 ---
 > [!CAUTION]
-> ### Before any model or workflow is deployed in an enterprise setting, it is mandatory that the model or workflow have been thoroughly vetted by enterprise security personnel and tools.
+> ### Before any model or workflow is deployed in an enterprise setting, it is mandatory that the model or workflow should be thoroughly vetted by enterprise security personnel and tools.
-> ### It is often better to initially deploy a model or workflow in an enterprise sandbox in order to observe its behaviour vis-a-vis any security flaw(s).
+> ### It is often better to initially deploy a model or workflow in an enterprise sandbox in order to observe its behaviour vis-à-vis any security flaw(s).
 > ### The enterprise red team should thoroughly test the model or workflow for any cybersecurity flaw before final deployment.
-> ### Only GenAI models that have been thoroughly vetted security-wise should be whitelisted and deployed in enterprise settings
+> ### Only GenAI models that have been thoroughly vetted security-wise should be whitelisted and deployed in an enterprise setting.
 ---

 Step 1: Navigate to Ollama homepage: